a7arora/computer-adaptive-mastery-quiz/README.md

 Research shows that in MBL classrooms, the average student performs as well as the top 15% of traditional classrooms (Kulik et al., 1990).

-StarQuiz operationalizes this by ending quizzes only when a student demonstrates mastery — defined as correctly answering 5+ questions at high difficulty (Level 6+) with at least 75% accuracy.
+Ascend Quiz operationalizes this by ending quizzes only when a student demonstrates mastery — defined as correctly answering 5+ questions at high difficulty (Level 6+) with at least 75% accuracy.

 📈 2.
 Computer-Adaptive Testing (CAT)